-East Gulf Coastal Plain Joint Venture

-Conserving birds and their habitats
+East Gulf Coastal Plain Joint Venture Conserving birds and their habitats in Tennessee

-Who We Are

-The East Gulf Coastal Plain Joint Venture is a self-directed partnership of 14 state, federal, private, and academic organizations working together to coordinate bird conservation efforts in the coastal plain of six southeastern states.
+Who We Are The East Gulf Coastal Plain Joint Venture is a self-directed partnership of 14 state, federal, private, and academic organizations working together to coordinate bird conservation efforts in the coastal plain of six southeastern states.

 Our region covers 63 million acres of diverse habitats including longleaf pine forests, native prairies and grasslands, and forested and coastal wetlands.
 By conserving key habitats, we advance our mission of protecting and restoring bird populations.

-Partnerships in Action

-- The Joint Venture's planning tools for open pine and grassland habitats guide conservation efforts, focusing resources in areas with the highest restoration potential for game and nongame birds - ❖ A Burning Issue: Prescribed Fire and Fire-Adapted Habitats of the East Gulf Coastal Plain is a communications strategy that promotes the use of prescribed fire in the Southeast - Desired Forest Conditions for Southern Pine Ecosystems guides habitat enhancement for wildlife and open pine habitats - The partnership works to acquire funding to support restoration efforts in forests, grasslands, and wetlands
+Tennessee Partnerships in Action - Joint Venture staff work with partners in Tennessee to attain North American Wetland Conservation Act funds for wetland restoration and acquisition - "A Burning Issue: Prescribed Fire and Fire-Adapted Habitats of the East Gulf Coastal Plain" is a communications strategy promoting the use of prescribed fire in Tennessee - "Desired Forest Conditions for Southern Pine Ecosystems" guides habitat enhancement for wildlife reliant on shortleaf and other pine ecosystems - Biological planning for grassland birds focuses resources in areas where work will maximize benefits to bird populations How We Work Our partners realize the benefits of working together to conserve birds in our geography.

-How We Work

-Our partners realize the benefits of working together to conserve birds in our geography.
 By using sound science, we are able to insure that conservation funding is used in the most effective and efficient ways.
 As a result, conservation actions are targeted where they are most needed and provide the greatest wildlife benefit and economic value.
 Habitat projects are prioritized by their contribution to restoring and maintaining regional bird diversity and abundance.

-Conservation for Birds and People

-Bird-related outdoor recreation is a large and growing industry in the United States.
+Conservation for Birds and People Bird-related outdoor recreation is a large and growing industry in the United States.
 Our partners' efforts on both public and private lands improve habitat for wildlife and provide recreational opportunities for individuals and families to enjoy.

-Work by Joint Venture Partners benefits birds and wildlife such as the Gopher Tortoise, Photo by LDWF

-EGCPJV Management Board Organizations

-For More Information

-Catherine Rideout, Coordinator, EGCPJV

-Catherine Rideout@fws.gov

-www.egcpjv.org

-Burning Longleaf, Photo by LDWF
+Healthy wetlands benefit birds and people, scott somershoe

-Native Prairie Restoration,
+Native Prairie Restoration, USFWS